pmitros/school-committee/README.md

     than working to improve our schools.
 They also aren't long enough to make significant progress.
 We ought to at least double the terms.
+* **Term limits.** The flip side is I'm not sure we need professional politicians.
+Again, that's not a school committee level reform.
 * **Longer school days.** We need to lengthen the school day.
 State regulations mandate minimum structured learning time, and the current school day doesn't leave enough time for things like